Understanding F5J Start Height

 ii) To restrict the operation of the motor by the competitor to a single continuous run not exceeding 30 seconds.

-For convenience let's define the "launch phase" as the time between motor start and 10 seconds after motor cutoff.
-So the F5J Start Height is the peak height flown during the launch phase.
-A common misconception is that Start Height is the height measured at 10 seconds after motor cutoff.
-It's not.
+For convenience let's define the "launch phase" as the time between motor start and 10 seconds after the motor cuts off, for whatever reason.
+The F5J Start Height is simply the peak height attained during the launch phase.
+A common misconception is that the Start Height is measured 10 seconds after the motor is cutoff.
+It's not!

 Each meter of the recorded Start Height results in a deduction of half (0.5) a point up to 200m and three (3) points above it.

-In other words the more your Start Height exceeds 200mtr the more you will be hit with that costly 3 points per meter penalty.
-Example: say that during the launch phase your plane hit a maximum of 215mtr.
+In other words the more your Start Height exceeds 200 meters the more you will be hit with that costly 3 point per meter penalty.
+Example: Say that during the launch phase your plane hit a maximum of 215 meters.
 Your Start Height penalty would therefore be (200 * 0.5) + (15*3) = 145 points.
-On the other hand if your plane only hit 180mtr during the launch phase then your Start Height penalty would be (180*0.5) = 90 points.
+On the other hand if your plane only hit 180 meters during the launch phase then your Start Height penalty would be (180*0.5) = 90 points.

-In Example 1 (figure above) the plane does a fairly steep climb for ~17 seconds and then keeps the motor on for a remaining less aggressive climb until the motor cuts at the 30 second maximum.
-From there the "zoom" climb continues for about 6 seconds and then the pilot dives his plane 30 meters before the "motor off + 10 second" marker.
-The F5J Start Height of 160mtr is the highest point between motor on and motor off + 10 seconds. i.e. the dive after the zoom did absolutely nothing to reduce the Start Height penalty.
+Example 1 shows the plane climbing fairly steeply for ~17 seconds and then climbing less aggressively until the motor cuts off automatically at the 30 second maximum time.
+From there the "zoom" climb continues for about 6 seconds and then the pilot dives his plane 30 meters before the "motor-off + 10 seconds" mark has expired.
+The F5J Start Height is recorded at 160 meters, which is the highest point between motor-on and motor-off + 10 seconds (i.e. The dive after the zoom did absolutely nothing to reduce the Start Height penalty).

-In Example 2 (figure above) the plane executes a steady steep climb up to 220mtr and then dives until the pilot cuts the motor at 200mtr and ~26 seconds.
-The plane continues to dive until it reaches an altitude of ~160mtr when the pilot starts a zoom climb.
-Note that in this example the F5J Start Height of 220mtr happened before the motor was cut i.e. it is the peak altitude between motor on and motor off + 10 seconds.
+Example 2 shows the plane executing a steady, steep climb up to 220 meters and then dive until the pilot cuts off the motor at 200 meters and ~26 seconds.
+The plane continues to dive until it reaches an altitude of ~160 meters when the pilot starts a zoom climb.
+Note that in this example the F5J Start Height of 220 meters occurred before the motor cutoff (i.e. it is the peak altitude between motor-on and motor-off + 10 seconds.

-The launch in Example 3 (figure above) is a typical aggressive fly-off launch where the pilot is trying to hook into a low thermal and minimize his Start Height penalty.
-So in this example the motor is cut by the pilot at 10 seconds and 25mtr height (note the plane's launch speed was likely slow to allow the pilot to see low thermal bumps better).
-So once the motor was cut the pilot immediately circled in a low thermal and started climbing immediately from motor off to beyond the motor off + 10sec marker.
-Therefore in this specific example the F5J Start Height is also the height measured at the motor off + 10 seconds mark.
+Example 3 shows a typical aggressive fly-off launch where the pilot tries to hook into a low thermal and minimize his Start Height penalty.
+In this example the motor is cutoff by the pilot at 10 seconds and 25 meters height (Note the plane's launch speed was likely slow to allow the pilot to see low thermal bumps better).
+Once the motor was cutoff, the pilot immediately started climbing in a low thermal from the motor-off point to the motor-off + 10 seconds.
+In this specific example, the F5J Start Height is also the height measured at the motor-off + 10 seconds.